notaaaaaaa/extensionmain/README.md

 ## Contributing

-This repo is primarily for personal experimentation and interview preparation.
+This repo is primarily for personal experimentation.
 Feel free to fork it and adapt it to your own needs.

 ## License